ankur51206/az-defender/README.md

         In Defender for Cloud, review the security recommendations for your Arc-enabled servers.
         Apply the recommended configurations to improve your security posture.
         Azure Security Center security policies

+Connect On-Premises Machines Using the Azure Portal

+Prerequisites

+    An Azure subscription with Microsoft Defender for Cloud enabled.
+    An existing Log Analytics workspace.

+Steps to Onboard Windows Servers

+    Sign in to the Azure portal:
+        Go to Azure portal.

+    Access Microsoft Defender for Cloud:
+        In the Azure portal, search for "Microsoft Defender for Cloud" and select it.

+    Configure Non-Azure Servers:
+        In the Microsoft Defender for Cloud dashboard, select Getting started.
+        Under Add non-Azure servers, click on Configure.

+    Select or Create a Log Analytics Workspace:
+        You will be prompted to select an existing Log Analytics workspace or create a new one if you don't have any.
+        After selecting or creating the workspace, click OK.

+    Download and Install the Windows Agent:
+        A link to download the Windows Agent will be provided.
+Click the link to download.
+        Run the installer on your target machine.
+        During the installation, you will be prompted to enter the Workspace ID and Primary Key.
+These can be found in the Log Analytics workspace settings in the Azure portal.

+    Configure the Agent:
+        Follow the prompts in the installation wizard to complete the setup.
+        Ensure the machine has internet connectivity to communicate with Azure.

+    Verify Connection:
+        Go back to the Azure portal, navigate to Microsoft Defender for Cloud > Inventory.
+        Verify that your server appears in the list with a healthy status.

+Steps to Onboard Linux Servers

+    Sign in to the Azure portal:
+        Go to Azure portal.

+    Access Microsoft Defender for Cloud:
+        In the Azure portal, search for "Microsoft Defender for Cloud" and select it.

+    Configure Non-Azure Servers:
+        In the Microsoft Defender for Cloud dashboard, select Getting started.
+        Under Add non-Azure servers, click on Configure.

+    Select or Create a Log Analytics Workspace:
+        You will be prompted to select an existing Log Analytics workspace or create a new one if you don't have any.
+        After selecting or creating the workspace, click OK.

+    Download and Install the Linux Agent:
+        A wget command will be provided.
+Copy this command.
+        On your Linux machine, open a terminal and run the copied wget command to download and install the agent.

+    Run the Installation Command:
+        Execute the wget command in the terminal.
+This will download the necessary installation files and begin the installation process.
+        Follow the on-screen instructions to complete the installation.

+    Verify Connection:
+        Validate that the Operations Management Suite Agent is installed by running pgrep omsagent.
+This command should return the omsagent process ID.
+        The logs for the agent can be found at /var/opt/microsoft/omsagent/<workspace id>/log/.

+    Confirm in Azure Portal:
+        Go back to the Azure portal, navigate to Microsoft Defender for Cloud > Inventory.
+        Verify that your Linux server appears in the list.

+For detailed instructions and troubleshooting, refer to the Microsoft documentation.

 References